adrian-soch/tracking_webcam/README.md

 > A small project utilizing computer vision to follow a target with a webcam in the horizontal plane.

 Using rosserial to communicate from host computer to arduino.
-Arduino handles servo control.
+Arduino handles servo/stepper control.

 Current tracking method is based on HSV colour detection.